Chris Andrews (Irish politician)

 Chris Andrews (born 25 May 1964) is an Irish Sinn Féin politician who has served as a senator for the Labour Panel since January 2025.
 He was previously a Fianna Fáil politician and a Teachta Dála (TD) for the Dublin South-East constituency from 2007 to 2011, then, after a gap of nine years, he was a Sinn Féin TD for the Dublin Bay South constituency from 2020 to 2024.
-A participant of the Global Sumud Flotilla, the vessel he was on, the Spectre was illegally intercepted and he was kidnapped by the Israeli Navy on 1 October 2025.
+While a senator, he participated in the 2025 Global Sumud Flotilla and was kidnapped on the way to Gaza by the Israeli Navy and held at Ktzi'ot Prison before he was released after several days in captivity in early October 2025.

 Early life and family

 He is the grandson of Todd Andrews, a leading Irish republican figure and member of Fianna Fáil following the foundation of the party.
 His father Niall Andrews and his uncle David Andrews both served as Fianna Fáil Teachtaí Dála (TDs), while his first cousin Barry Andrews was elected a Fianna Fáil TD at the 2002 general election and is now a Member of the European Parliament.
 He was the fifth member of his family to have sat in the Dáil.
 He is a cousin of the comedy writer and performer David McSavage, and another cousin, Ryan Tubridy, was the host of The Late Late Show on RTÉ One.

-Andrews is married with two daughters.
+Andrews is married and has two daughters.

 As a child, Andrews appeared in the Safe Cross Code road safety TV advertisement along with his younger sister, Niamh.

-Andrews graduated from Maynooth University with a degree in community and youth work.
+Andrews graduated from NUI Maynooth with a degree in community and youth work.